theirishkiwi/victor-hugo/site/content/en/home/challenge.md

 Challenge ourselves takes courage.

-This is why I created Challenge Mondays.
+This is why I created Choose Challenge Coaching.

-As a way to help you start pushing out your comfort zones.
-Just as you did as a kid.
-When you acted in-spite of fear.
-You were scared and did it anyway!

 Each step might have been a small one but every time you felt scared and acted anyway you grew.
 You felt more able and sure of yourself.